Co-Founder & CEO, Flowstate Solutions

 Owner and Operator, GloW Neon Signs

-I’ve lived in Casper for 9 years after my family moved here for my ex-husband’s job.
+I’ve lived in Casper for 9 years.
+Initially, I moved here for my ex-husband’s job.
 After he left, my boys and I stayed because of the community of friends and support we have gathered around us here in Casper.

-I mountain bike, trail run, hike, kayak, and explore on a weekly basis.
+As far as adventure goes, I mountain bike, trail run, hike, kayak, and explore on a weekly basis.
 It doesn’t take long to get out of the city and into backcountry where no one else is.
 Casper winters can have a lot of windy days.
 But summer!?
-Summer in Casper is beautiful.
-Either way there is so much to do year round in our area.
+Summer in Casper is beautiful and makes tough winter days worth it.
+Either way there is so much to do year-round in our area.

+Finally, another reason I love this community is that, Casper has brought me back to furthering my education.
 I love to learn and have always had a lifetime goal of getting a degree.
-I didn’t go to college after high school but I’m really happy I am going now and really appreciate having such a wonderful community college here.
+I didn’t go to college after high school, but I’m happy that I am going now and really appreciate having such a wonderful community college here.
 Because the geology in and around Casper is so unique, I plan on taking a geology class at Casper College this fall to learn even more about our area.

 Ask Me About:

 I grew up in Casper and left for college (1993).
 At the time I left home I never thought I would return and traveled as far as San Francisco and London, Great Britain to experience the world.
 I returned to Casper in 2009 from London because I yearned for a sense of community and to spend more time with my family.
 At the time I had no idea the possibilities Casper had to offer for a 30-something-year-old woman.
 I had been living in big cities and missed the easy access to the outdoors and the wide open spaces of Wyoming.
 Possibility and culture are not in short supply.
 Entrepreneurism is encouraged and supported in this community and you will have access to a wide variety of visual and performing arts.